JH456/omeka-plugin-Elasticsearch-Visualizations/README.md

 # Omeka Elasticsearch Plugin

-This plugin integrates [elasticsearch](https://www.elastic.co/products/elasticsearch) with Omeka.
+This plugin integrates [elasticsearch](https://www.elastic.co/products/elasticsearch) with Omeka, overriding the default search.
+Elasticsearch allows you to take advantage of faceting (aggregations), snippet highlighting, and  advanced full text search capabilities.

-## Quickstart
+## Setup

 1. Copy the example configuration file: `cp elasticsearch.ini.example elasticsearch.ini`.
 The default configuration assumes you have elasticsearch running locally on `localhost:9200`.
 2. Install the plugin on the Omeka Admin interface.
 It will show up on the admin navigation as _Elasticsearch_.